 The notice of denial will describe the specific reason(s) for the denial; the Plan provisions on which the denial is based; any additional information or material that you need to provide in order to support your application and an explanation of why it is necessary; the Plan's review procedures; and, a statement of the claimant's right to bring a civil action under Section 502(a) of ERISA following an adverse benefit determination on review.
-In addition, if an internal rule, guideline, protocol or other similar criterion was relied upon in making the adverse determination on a claim for disability benefits, the notice will include either the specific rule, guideline, protocol or other similar criterion, or a statement that such a rule, guideline, protocol or other similar criterion will be provided free of charge to the claimant upon request.
+In addition, if an internal rule, guideline, protocol or other similar criterion was relied upon in making the adverse determination on a claim for disability benefits, the notice will include either the specific rule, guideline, protocol, or other similar criterion, or a statement that such a rule, guideline, protocol or other similar criterion was relied upon in making the adverse determination, and that a copy of such rule, guideline, protocol or other criterion will be provided free of charge to the claimant upon request.